RickDW/manim-revealjs/README.md

 If you want to go for the second option of embedding your video like any other slide content, you can simply add a `<vid>` element with some extra attributes.
 The `src` attribute should point to the video's url, just like for a normal video element.
 The `fv-playback-info` attribute should point to the generated `.json` file.
 Finally you should add the `fv-video` class so the plugin can find your video automatically.

-The final thing that needs to be done is to tewl Reveal to use the RevealManim plugin.
+The final thing that needs to be done is to tell Reveal to use the RevealManim plugin.
 All you need to do is to pass it into the `plugin` field when you're initializing Reveal:

 ```
 Reveal.initialize({